rbertolusso/intubate/README.md

-I do not claim to be a data scientist (I am barely a statistician and I still have almost no clue of what a data scientist is or is not, and my confusion about the subject only increases with time), nor someone entitled to tell you what to use or not.
+I do not claim to be a data scientist (I am barely a statistician and I still have almost no clue of what a data scientist is or is not, and my confusion about the subject only increases with time), nor someone entitled to tell you what to use or not (I do not even feel entitled to tell you how you should use `intubate`, *if* you decide to use it).

 As such, I am not capable of engaging in disputes of what is relevant or not, or, if there are competing packages, which to use.